Raise Price Hits $0.0034 on Major Exchanges (RAISE)

-Raise (CURRENCY:RAISE) traded flat against the US dollar during the one day period ending at 23:00 PM ET on January 21st.
-Raise has a total market capitalization of $49,914.70 and $491.00 worth of Raise was traded on exchanges in the last day.
-One Raise coin can now be purchased for approximately $0.0034 or 0.00000005 BTC on popular cryptocurrency exchanges.
-During the last week, Raise has traded flat against the US dollar.
+Raise (CURRENCY:RAISE) traded flat against the US dollar during the 24-hour period ending at 14:00 PM ET on January 25th.
+In the last seven days, Raise has traded flat against the US dollar.
+One Raise coin can now be purchased for $0.0034 or 0.00000005 BTC on popular exchanges.
+Raise has a total market cap of $49,914.70 and $491.00 worth of Raise was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.